Kuruzukel/ECADYB/README.md

 ### Troubleshooting Deployment Issues

-If you encounter the "php-extensions.mongodb" error:
+If you encounter deployment errors:
 1. Railway will automatically install the MongoDB PHP extension
-2. The `composer.json` file now includes `"ext-mongodb": "*"` to ensure the extension is available
+2. The `composer.json` file is configured to ignore platform requirements during installation
 3. All connection files have been updated to use environment variables instead of hardcoded localhost
+4. Both Docker and Nixpacks configurations are available as deployment options

 ### Local Development
 To run locally: